SteveCastle/sunkware-blog/src/pages/blog/2018-12-16-shopping-with-hooks.md

 1. The provider pattern is causing unnecessary re-renders when adding an item to the cart because every component is consuming the global shop state which contains the cart state.
+I am experimenting with the new useMemo and rearranging the provider components and reducers to find the best way to do this.
-2. I want to connect this to GRAPHQL but it is still uncertain what the hooks api from Apollo will look like so I will probably evolve this over time.
+2. I want to connect this to GRAPHQL and replace the static mock API but it is still uncertain what the hooks API from Apollo will look like so I will probably evolve this slowly over time as thing in the community solidify.
 3. The filtering functionality is a simplistic demo, I would like to flesh it out with server side filtering, sorting, and self rendering filter sets generated from introspecting the GRAPHQL API
+4. I would like to see what using `Suspense` with the `useEffect` hook would look like.

 <iframe src="https://codesandbox.io/embed/x701xr63xp" style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"></iframe>